kubernetes-retired/service-catalog/docs/install-1.6.md

 ## Getting the IP Address of the API server

 How you get this IP address is highly dependent on your Kubernetes installation method.
-Regardless of how you do it, do not use the `CLUSTER-IP` of the `Service`.
-The `Service` is created as a `NodePort` in this walkthrough, you will need to use the address of one of the nodes in your cluster.
+Regardless of how you do it, do not use the `CLUSTER-IP` from `kubectl get service catalog-catalog-apiserver --namespace catalog` output.

 One option is to enable a cloud load balancer and get `EXTERNAL-IP` of the API server.
 ```console